shekharlab/mouseVC/README.md

-# mouseVC
+# Vision is Required for Cell Type Specification in the Visual Cortex

-development of the binocular zone in the mouse visual cortex
+This respository contains all of the code used to analyze snRNA-seq data from the study.